JuliaCon/JuliaSurveyForm.jl/JuliaSurvey.en_US.md

 - [ ] Other

 25. Which kind of parallelism, if any, do you use together with Julia?
-Please select all that apply.Please select all that apply.
+Please select all that apply.
 - [ ] Tasks/coroutines
 - [ ] Julia multi-threading (Threads)
 - [ ] Other multi-threading (e.g., Polyester.jl)